Guoxuan-Li/GEOL0069_Week4/codes/Data-Colocating.md

 <!-- Proceeding with Sentinel-3 OLCI Download -->
 #### Proceeding with Sentinel-3 OLCI Download
+This code used to download specific Sentinel-3 OLCI data from the Copernicus database.
 ```python
 download_dir = ""  # Replace with your desired download directory
 product_id = results['Satellite1_ID'][0] # Replace with your desired file id